 Clinical Psychology Diversity Committee

-The concept of diversity entails understanding and respecting differences, while also acknowledging similarities between individuals.
-Diversity may encompass multiple domains including (but not limited to) race, ethnicity, gender, sexual orientation, class, immigration status, socio-economic status, religion, privilege, language, educational status, age, identity, and ability.
+The concept of diversity includes a wide array of differences among individuals.
+Diversity may encompass multiple domains including (but not limited to) race, ethnicity, gender, sexual orientation, class, immigration status, socio-economic status, religion, privilege, language, educational status, age, and ability.
 Diversity exists between and within individuals.

 Defining Cultural Competence